XingyuZHAO-THU/MC-CFD-coupling/README.md

     * *`Large time step transient`, i.e., burn-up calculation, is currently under development.*
   * `#time step` defines the time step settings, **important**: In steady-state, only the 5<sup>th</sup> parameter matters; for transient, all parameters are used:
-    * The 1<sup>st</sup> value is the **transient nuclear-thermal coupling** time step (outer iteration time step), currently only fixed time steps are supported.
+    * The 1<sup>st</sup> value is the **transient neutronic-thermal coupling** time step (outer iteration time step), currently only fixed time steps are supported.
-    * The 2<sup>nd</sup> value is the total duration for the **transient nuclear-thermal coupling**.
+    * The 2<sup>nd</sup> value is the total duration for the **transient neutronic-thermal coupling**.
     * The 3<sup>rd</sup> value is the sub-time step for updating the neutron physics field's point-kinetics parameters, also known as the neutron inner iteration time step.
-    * The 4<sup>th</sup> value is the time step for the **thermo-hydraulic field** transient equations, also known as the thermo-hydraulic inner iteration time step.
+    * The 4<sup>th</sup> value is the time step for the **thermo-hydraulic field** transient equations, also known as the thermal-hydraulics inner iteration time step.
-    * The 5<sup>th</sup> value is the maximum iteration count for each time step of the thermo-hydraulic field steady-state or transient equations.
+    * The 5<sup>th</sup> value is the maximum iteration for each time step of the thermal-hydraulics field steady-state or transient equations.
-  * `#DIM` to `#OUTDIMR` define the grid divisions for power, fuel, coolant, moderator, and reflector thermohydraulic parameter transmission in the Cartesian coordinate directions (xyz).
-Currently, only uniform structured divisions are supported.
+  * `#DIM` to `#OUTDIMR` define the divisions for the meshes that store power distribution, and fuel, coolant, moderator, and reflector thermal parameter distributions in the Cartesian coordinate directions (xyz).
+Currently, only uniform structured meshes are supported.
-  * `#P_bndry` defines the boundary positions for the power grid, **in cm**.
+  * `#P_bndry` defines the boundaries for the mesh that stores the power distribution, **in cm**.
-  * `#F_bndry` to `#R_bndry` define the boundary positions for different materials’ thermohydraulic parameter transmission grids, **in m**.
+  * `#F_bndry` to `#R_bndry` define the boundaries for meshes that store fuel, coolant, moderator, and reflector thermal parameter distributions, **in m**.
-  * `#Multilevel Flag` controls the multiscale model switch with 0 or 1, commonly used for models containing TRISO particles like HTGR.
+  * `#Multilevel Flag` controls the multiscale model switch with 0 or 1, commonly used for models containing TRISO particles like HTGRs.
   * `#Omega` is the coupling relaxation factor, typically set to 0.5. **Currently, power is always relaxed**, to avoid relaxation, set this value to 1.
-  * `#SOR flag for th_calculation` defines whether relaxation is applied to thermohydraulic data. **Current research shows little benefit, recommended to disable**.
+  * `#SOR flag for th_calculation` defines whether relaxation is applied to thermal-hydraulics data. **Current research shows little benefit, recommended to disable**.
   * `#Residual factor` is the upper α quantile for power, typically set to 3.0; for complex models, this value can be slightly relaxed.
   * `#tmax discrepancy tolerance` defines the maximum allowable relative temperature error.
   * `#Parallel processes` defines the number of parallel **processes** for both RMC and Fluent.
 These should not exceed the number of **cores** on your machine, **NOT** threads.
-  * `#Output all iter flag` determines whether to output all iterations unconditionally, i.e., without convergence check.
+  * `#Output all iter flag` determines whether to output all iterations unconditionally, while the convergence will still be output.
   * `#Coupling order` defines the coupling sequence, **only valid for transient**: 0 means start with RMC, 1 means start with Fluent, default is 0.
 ---